 - Satisfactory completion of a GWAR course listed here: http://www.sjsu.edu/cgs/current-students/policies/index.html;

 - Approval by the Associate Dean of Graduate Studies of a well-written, professional (peer-reviewed) publication, graduate thesis or dissertation in which the student was the sole author;

 Candidates should be aware that each department may establish its own criteria within these policy guidelines, and candidates must abide by the department decision.
 Thus even if a student has satisfied one of the criteria above, the department must approve the waiver and can require that its GWAR-satisfying course still be taken.
+Waiving the program GWAR requirement will require the addition of an elective selected in consultation with the graduate advisor.
 Graduate courses cannot be taken for credit by examination.